The power of local connections

 Frequently Asked Questions

 This is dependent upon the agreement we have had with the customer country.
 For example, the contracts we have in place with Brazil, Malaysia and India are different to our agreement with the Commonwealth of Australia.
 Regardless, we go to great lengths to meet the requirements of our customers.
+We might be a global company, but we do our best to act locally in every country in which we operate.
+A big part of this philosophy is involving local experts and suppliers in our process.

 2 – Will it be valuable for an Australian subject matter expert (SME) to engage in a joint venture/partnership with a French company already working with Naval Group in France?